au-ts/libmicrokitco/README.md

 ## Solution
 ### Terminology
 - Root Protection Domain (PD) thread: the kernel thread created by seL4 for a protection domain.
-This is where the Microkit's event loop runs.
+This is where the Microkit's event loop and entry points runs.
 For brevity, we will refer to this as "root thread".
 - Root TCB: the thread control block of the root thread within this library used to store it's execution context for cothread switching and blocking state.
 - Cothread: an execution context in userland that the seL4 kernel is not aware of.
 The client provides memory for the stack in the form of a Memory Region (MR) with guard page.
 - Cothread TCB: serves the same purpose as root TCB, but also stores the virtual address of the cothread's stack.